icornelius/boethius2019/checklist.md

 ---

 The following is a hyperlinked checklist of pre-1700 materials related to Boethius's *Consolatio Philosophiae* in the collection of the Newberry Library.

-Asterisks mark items I have requested for our first collection presentation, January 18.
+Asterisks (`*`) mark items I have requested for our first collection presentation, January 18.
+Items requested for the second collection presentation, 1 March, are marked with a dollar sign (`$`).

 Here are some [questions to guide your eyes](https://icornelius.github.io/boethius2019/collection-questions).